nya3jp/tast/docs/writing_tests.md

 the test package as _internal data files_.
 Prefix their names by the test file's name (e.g. `data/my_test_some_data.txt` for a test file named `my_test.go`) to make ownership obvious.

+Per the [Chromium guidelines for third-party code], place (appropriately-licensed) data that wasn't created by Chromium developers within a `third_party` subdirectory under the `data` directory.

 ### External data files